Ivordir/StardewValleyStonks/src/WebApp/Info/Info.md

   - Time Investment

     > For example, hops is often highly ranked when the keg is available,
-    > but are you willing to sacrafice time every morning to harvest all those hops and refill all your kegs?
+    > but are you willing to sacrifice time every morning to harvest all those hops and refill all your kegs?
     > Sometimes yes, but sometimes Starfruit might be "better"
     > even if it makes a little less gold and has a higher upfront investment.
     > Food for thought...